looeee/modular-three-boilerplate/README.md

 * Compiles [SCSS](http://sass-lang.com/) and applies [Autoprefixer](https://github.com/postcss/autoprefixer) to your CSS.
 * Runs [Livereload](http://livereload.com/).

+It also comes with a simple [loading overlay](http://jovey-zheng.github.io/loader/).

 Detailed instructions on using ModularTHREE are [**here**](https://www.npmjs.com/package/modular-three).

-### NOTE: ModularTHREE is at  avery early development stage.
-Features are changing rapidly and this readme may be out of date.
-You probably shouldn't use this yet.  ###
+### NOTE: ModularTHREE is at an early development stage.
+Features may change rapidly. ###

 Requirements
 ------